 So, what to look for?
 I’m thinking somewhere in the EL34 lineup.
 This will get me in the neighborhood of designs that can push out bit more power than the average SET and still retain quite a bit of that “tube magic”.
 Without a lengthy digression into power-ratings and SPL/gain, let’s just say that I’m looking somewhere between 30-50wpc.
 More would be great, but tends to be larger and hotter.
 So, what do we have in that spot?

-This is the amp I want because I’m a retard.
+This is the amp I want because I’m damaged.
 The Leben CS-600 is very expensive ($6500), especially relative to the speakers I’ve been mentioning.
 Too much so?
 Hard to say.
 But the design is compact and sports a sweet head-amp, too.
 Sitting at the bottom of my recommended power range, it has taps that support a wide variety of impedances — very handy — and it’s got a great sound (or so I’m told).
 It also has gold knobs.
 Not “gold finish” but real gold.
 Yeah, that’s how I roll, sucka.

 The Luxman SQ-38u is another little desktop friendly beauty.
 Very similar in aesthetic to the Leben above, the Luxman is apparently voiced more for smooth luxuriousness in the mids and bass.
 Like the Leben, the Luxman also sports a head amp, and adds to that a rather excellent phono stage, too.
 Either one of these would be great.
 They’re both priced in the same neighborhood, so this may well come down to which I can get a better deal on.